MicrosoftDocs/sql-docs/docs/relational-databases/indexes/reorganize-and-rebuild-indexes.md

 Rebuilding an index drops and re-creates the index.
 Depending on the type of index and [!INCLUDE[ssde_md](../../includes/ssde_md.md)] version, a rebuild operation can be done online or offline.
 For the T-SQL syntax, see [ALTER INDEX REBUILD](../../t-sql/statements/alter-index-transact-sql.md#rebuilding-indexes)

 - For [rowstore indexes](clustered-and-nonclustered-indexes-described.md), rebuilding removes fragmentation, reclaims disk space by compacting the pages based on the specified or existing fill factor setting, and reorders the index rows in contiguous pages.
 When `ALL` is specified, all indexes on the table are dropped and rebuilt in a single transaction.
 Foreign key constraints do not have to be dropped in advance.
 When indexes with 128 extents or more are rebuilt, the [!INCLUDE[ssDE](../../includes/ssde-md.md)] defers the actual page deallocations, and their associated locks, until after the transaction commits.
 For syntax examples, see [Examples: Rowstore reorganize](../../t-sql/statements/alter-index-transact-sql.md#examples-rowstore-indexes).

 - For  [columnstore indexes](columnstore-indexes-overview.md), rebuilding removes fragmentation, moves all rows into the columnstore, and reclaims disk space by physically deleting rows that have been logically deleted from the table.

+  > [!TIP]
-Starting with [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)], rebuilding the columnstore index is usually not needed since `REORGANIZE` performs the essentials of a rebuild in the background as an online operation.
-For syntax examples, see [Examples: ColumnStore reorganize](../../t-sql/statements/alter-index-transact-sql.md#examples-columnstore-indexes).
+  > Starting with [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)], rebuilding the columnstore index is usually not needed since `REORGANIZE` performs the essentials of a rebuild in the background as an online operation.

+  For syntax examples, see [Examples: ColumnStore rebuild](../../t-sql/statements/alter-index-transact-sql.md#examples-columnstore-indexes).

 ### <a name="Permissions"></a> Permissions